 "To anyone that will listen, I honestly tell them that there are people that can help you.
 Find some professional that you connect with and go for it.
 Ignoring the problem, the real problem did not work for me, nor do I recommend it to anyone else."

-Two months after the match, Hall was released from the WWE for drinking and causing mischief on the infamous “Plane Ride From Hell.”
-Following his release, Hall worked numerous stints in TNA Wrestling along with returning to Puerto Rico and working on the independents.
-Hall returned to WWE in 2014 following a twelve-year absence in order to be inducted into their Hall Of Fame.
+Two months after the match, Hall was released from the WWE for drinking and causing mischief on the infamous "Plane Ride From Hell."
+Following his release, Hall worked numerous stints in TNA Wrestling and returned to Puerto Rico and worked on the independents.
+Hall returned to WWE in 2014 following a twelve-year absence to be inducted into their Hall Of Fame.
 Hall has made several occasional appearances on WWE programming since.

 Hall looked incredibly proud when receiving his Hall Of Fame induction honor on April 5, 2014, and summarized his life journey perfectly at the end of his speech: "Hard work pays off.
 Dreams come true.
 Bad times don’t last, but bad guys do."

 If you enjoyed this piece, be sure not to miss these recommended articles on our site: